NanoClip vs Raycast Clipboard

 Should I use Raycast's clipboard or a dedicated app like NanoClip?

 If you're already a heavy Raycast user, the built-in clipboard is genuinely good and you should try it first.
-Switch to NanoClip if you want: a one-time price instead of a subscription, smart text snippets with auto-expansion (Raycast snippets are static), more themes and visual customization, or you don't use Raycast at all and don't want a launcher just to get clipboard history.
+Switch to NanoClip if you want: a one-time price instead of a subscription, smart text snippets with auto-expansion, clipboard automation flows for OCR, URLs, and AI, iCloud sync, more themes, or you don't use Raycast at all and don't want a launcher just to get clipboard history.

 How much does Raycast Clipboard cost?